jamesplease/redux-resource/docs/basics/state-structure.md

 ```

 If the user then clicks a "Delete" button to initiate the deletion of these
-resources, your state might then look like this:
+resources, the state would then look like this:

 ```js
 {